-When working with unstructured and semi-structured data users often have to write complex expressions to extract data – Examples include string manipulation functions (regular expressions, substr, instr, etc.) and json expressions.
-Getting these right can be tricky and a wrong expression may end up returning un-expected results.
-As part of our system we maintain a sample of the data in a fast store and allow users to evaluate many common Hive expressions on this sample.
-The feedback in this case is instantaneous allowing users to refine their expressions very quickly.
+When working with unstructured and semi-structured data users often have to write complex expressions to extract data – Examples include string manipulation functions (regular expressions, substr, instr, etc.) and JSON expressions.
+Getting these right can be tricky and a wrong expression may end up returning unexpected results.
+As part of our system, we maintain a sample of the data in a fast store and allow users to evaluate many common Hive expressions on this sample.
+The feedback in this case is instantaneously allowing users to refine their expressions very quickly.
 This allows users to converge on the right expressions much more quickly.

 Test Mode Query Run

-- Table Sample allows user to only specify percentages of total dataset to sample, rather than the absolute value.
-This can be problematic when the size of dataset is not known.
+- Table Sample allows users to only specify percentages of the total dataset to sample, rather than the absolute value.
+This can be problematic when the size of the dataset is not known.

-- There is currently no way in hive to specify sampling for all the tables in a query.
-Table Sample clause has to be specified seperately for each table used in the query.
+- There is currently no way in the hive to specify sampling for all the tables in a query.
+The table Sample clause has to be specified separately for each table used in the query.

 - The TableSample clause is fairly complex – especially when it needs to be applied over multiple tables.
 For analysts unfamiliar with the syntax – thinking about it and getting it right is a distraction from the original goal to come up with the best query.
 By contrast in QPal – the analyst can just click on a checkbox to run a query in test mode.

 While the sample size is an important and interesting metric for limiting query execution, what users really care about is the time it takes to complete a query.
 When iterating over queries, it is sometimes acceptable to have partial results as long as the query returns within certain time bounds.
 Our system allows you to run Hive queries in such a mode – The end-user can specify:

 - The minimum time period for which a query should run